Saxon XV HTV

-The Saxon Class XV T was a class of goods train steam locomotive operated by the Royal Saxon State Railways, which had been conceived for hauling trains and acting as banking engines for routes in the Ore Mountains.
+The Saxon Class XV HTV was a class of goods train steam locomotive operated by the Royal Saxon State Railways, which had been conceived for hauling trains and acting as banking engines for routes in the Ore Mountains.
 In 1925 the Deutsche Reichsbahn grouped them into their DRG Class 79.0.

 History

 The two locomotives were built in 1916 at the Sächsischen Maschinenfabrik, formerly Hartmann.